Customizing Page Views

 json.onSale @resource.on_sale?The base partials (show_base, index_base, edit_base, new_base) provide the standard Terrazzo serialization.
 Your file just adds to it.

-The ejected JSX partials let you customize the collection table or form for that resource — for example, adding custom columns, changing the row layout, or adding extra form fields.
+The ejected page and JSX partials let you customize the layout, collection table, or form for that resource — for example, adding custom columns, changing the row layout, or adding extra form fields.

 Overriding the React component